Wolf Minerals: Company history

 Wolf Minerals was incorporated on 20 September 2006 as a metals exploration and development company.
 It commenced trading on the ASX on 15 February 2007 after raising $3 million in an IPO.
 The Company was the best performing IPO on the ASX for 2007.

 On 5 December 2007 Wolf signed an option and lease agreement for the mineral rights and the rights to mine the Hemerdon tungsten and tin project near Plymouth, in Devon, in the southwest of UK.

-In May 2011, Wolf released a highly successful Definitive Feasibility Study (DFS), which confirmed the project's robust economics and development potential as a major, new global source of tungsten supply.
+In May 2011, Wolf released a Definitive Feasibility Study (DFS), which confirmed the project's economics and development potential as a major, new global source of tungsten supply.
 All required permits to develop the project were in place and major contracts to build and operate the mine were awarded.

 The project ran into difficulty and failed to live up to its expectation right from the beginning.
 A poorly designed feasibility study underestimated the friability of the ore.
 After years of struggling to achieve the expected tungsten and tin recovery, the company went into liquidation.
 In November 2018, it was announced that Pala Investments may provide funds for Wolf Minerals' Hemerdon Project after Wolf Minerals went into liquidation.
 The company went bankrupt in 2018.